-Tomi Allen’s music is a melting pot of genres blending into what could be best described as pop/rock/world with a '70s vibe.
+Tomi Allen’s music is a melting pot of genres blending global grooves with hazy 70s beach vibes.
 Drawing on a wide variety of influences including classic rock, reggae, blues, latin, funk, flamenco, jazz, african and old school R&B, one song might get you grooving to a roots reggae beat with bluesy jazz infusions, the next might take you on a soulful exploration of Brazilian music or back in time on a psychedelic funk/rock trip.
 How to classify the overall sound is anyone’s guess but one thing is certain - Tomi’s mix-mash of musical styles is refreshingly unique.

 All the while blues, classic rock, reggae, flamenco and other bum-shaking ear candy like soul, funk, old school R&B, African and Cuban music continued to circulate on his playlists.

 With such a broad backdrop of influences it is no wonder that Tomi’s music is different.
 Any given song could feature flamenco and latin fingerstyle guitar blended with bluesy, classic rock, reggae riffs; screaming psychedelic guitar solos, or simple but tasty leads.
 Such an unusual combination of influences has resulted in songwriting and guitar work that has a unique and percussive twist that is sure to get even more interesting as Tomi continues to seek more music beyond the horizon.

 Matt Myer - organ, keyboard, trumpet

 Mike Carroll is one of those versatile drummers who plays everything with everyone.
 From jazz gigs to Myles Goodwyn (April Wine) and Matt Andersen to cover bands, it's been a real treat playing with someone who knows groove through and through.